-- 1. Finance Department - (1) Traders - A. Responsible for the formulation of the whole Company's financial product trading strategy. - B. Traders should regularly calculate positions every two weeks, collect market information, conduct trend judgments and risk

-- assessments and formulate operating strategies, which will be used as the basis for trading after being approved by the one with authority. - C. Execute transactions in accordance with authorized authority and established strategies. - D. When there are major changes in the financial market and the traders determine that the established strategy is no longer applicable, an evaluation report shall be submitted at any time, and the strategy shall be re-drawn.
-After approval by the president, it shall be used as the basis for trading.
+- 1. Finance Department - (1) Traders - A. Responsible for the formulation of the whole Company's financial product trading strategy. - B. Traders should regularly calculate positions every two weeks, collect market information, conduct trend judgments and risk assessments, and formulate operating strategies, which will be used as the basis for trading after being approved by the one with authority. - C. Execute transactions in accordance with authorized authority and established strategies. - D. When there are major changes in the financial market and the traders determine that the established strategy is no longer applicable, an evaluation report shall be submitted at any time, and the strategy shall be re-drawn.
+After approval by the president, it shall be used as the basis for trading. - (2) Accounting personnel - A. Confirm transaction. - B. Review whether the transaction is conducted in accordance with the authorized authority and the established strategy. - C. Perform monthly evaluations and submit the evaluation report to the president for his review. - D. Handle accounting and accounts - E. Filing and announcement in accordance with the regulations of the Securities and Futures Commission - (3) Delivery personnel:perform delivery tasks. - (4) Approval authorities for derivatives - A. Approval authorities for hedging transactions

+Person with Daily transaction Net accumulated

+approval limit position transaction

+authorities limit

+Head of under US\$0.5M under US\$1.5M

-(2) Accounting personnel
+Accounting (inclusive)

-- A. Confirm transaction. - B. Review whether or not the transaction is conducted in accordance with the authorized authority and the established strategy. - C. Perform monthly evaluations and submit the evaluation report to the president for his review. - D. Handle accounting and accounts - E. Filing and announcement in accordance with the regulations of the Securities and Futures Commission - (3) Delivery personnel: perform delivery tasks. - (4) Approval authorities for derivatives - A. Approval authorities for hedging transactions

-- 1 11 $\mathcal{C}$ Person with approval authorities Daily transaction limit Net accumulated position transaction limit Head of Accounting and Finance Under US\$0.5M Under US\$1.5M (inclusive) President Under US\$0.5M-2M (inclusive) Under US\$5M (inclusive) Chairperson Over US\$2M Under US\$10M (inclusive)
+and Finance

+President under US\$0.5M- under US\$5M

+2M (inclusive) (inclusive)

+Chairperson Over US\$2M under US\$10M (inclusive)

-- B. Approval of the Board of Directors is required for other transactions with particular purpose. - C. With respect to the Company's acquisition or disposal of assets that is subject to the approval of the board of directors under the Company's procedures or other laws or regulations, if a director expresses dissent and it is contained in the minutes or a written statement, the company shall submit the director's dissenting opinion to the Audit Committee.
+- B. Approval of the Board of Directors is required for other transactions with particular purpose. - C. With respect to the Company's acquisition or disposal of assets that is subject to the approval of the board of directors under the company's procedures or other laws or regulations, if a director expresses dissent and it is contained in the minutes or a written statement, the company shall submit the director's dissenting opinion to the Audit Committee.
 When proposal transactions of acquiring or disposing assets to the Board of Directors per this Article, the opinions of each independent directors shall be fully considered.
-When an independent director has a dissenting opinion or qualified opinion, it shall be noted in the minutes of board of directors' meeting.

-D. The Company's major derivative transactions shall be approved by a majority of the Audit Committee members, resolved by the board of directors and subject to the provisions of Paragraph 4 and 5 of Article 17.
+When an independent director has a dissenting opinion or qualified opinion, it shall be noted in the minutes of board of directors' meeting. - D. The Company's major derivative transactions shall be approved by a majority of the Audit Committee members, resolved by the board of directors, and subject to the provisions of Paragraph 4 and 5 of Article 17.